rpyron/delim-SOM/README.md

                                                       cor.threshold = 0.9)
 ```

-Specific columns can be retained but ignored for filtering using `exclude.cols`, for example coordinates or identifiers:
+Specific columns can be ignored for filtering but retained in the dataset using `exclude.cols`, for example coordinates or identifiers:

 ```r
 continuous_data <- remove.lowCV.multicollinearity.SOM(input.dataframe = continuous_data,